Troublesome Topic: HOW MANY GIFTS DID THE WISE MEN BRING?

 Gift-giving was practiced widely in ancient times and could often be lavish.
 Anything of value that represented their homeland was up for consideration.
 The more important the person was, the more costly and voluminous the collection of gifts became.

-Allow me to show you an example of how lavish their gift-giving could be.
 In II Kings chapter 8 we read the account of the time when Elisha went to Damascus.
 Ben-Hadad, the king of Aram, whose capital was Damascus, was ill.
 When the king heard that Elisha was on his way to Damascus, he told Hazael to take the prophet a gift and ask him “Will I recover from this illness?”
 II Kings 8:9 tells us that the gift consisted of 40 camels bearing gifts that represented “all the good things of Damascus”.

 THE GIFTS OF THE WISEMEN

 Since the Wisemen were convinced that this baby would prove to be someone of inestimable value, their gift-giving had to match their belief, or they would be seen as liars.
 It is likely, therefore, that the three gifts we know about were not the only gifts given, but rather these were the most spiritually significant ones and that is why they were mentioned in the biblical text.
 In fact, a proper understanding of the ancient cultures of the Near East makes it a preposterous idea to say that they only brought three gifts.
-A more likely scenario is one similar to the visit of the Queen of Sheba to Solomon, that of a great caravan of camels, camel drivers, body guards, servants, etc.
+A more likely scenario is one similar to the visit of the Queen of Sheba to Solomon, that of a great caravan of camels, camel drivers, body guards, cooks, servants, etc.

 Gold was likely a recognition of His royalty (kingship), while frankincense and myrrh pointed ahead to His death, because both of them were used commonly in the process of wrapping a body for burial.
 In this way the narrative of Jesus’ birth is hinting at the fact that he was born to die; His greatest salvific act as Messiah would be His death (and resurrection).